We are driven by a passion to solve scientific challenges and to realize cell therapy

 We offer an extensive portfolio of chemically defined and animal origin-free cell culture reagents for a variety of applications, including a reliable expansion of pluripotent cells and differentiation and maintenance of specialized cell types, such as hepatocytes, skeletal muscle cells, and various neural cells.
 We are known and recognized for our premium products, competence, dedication, and service and position ourselves as being at the forefront of cell culture.
 Our high technology products contribute to our customer’s efficiency and scientific breakthroughs and enable them to start a new era in medical research.
-BioLamina’s Biolaminins™ are the only original full length, human, recombinant laminin cell culture substrates on the market and the impact of our Biolaminin matrices on cell culture quality has been scientifically validated in many high-impact journals.
+BioLamina’s Biolaminins™ is the only original full length, human, recombinant laminin cell culture substrates on the market and the impact of our Biolaminin matrices on cell culture quality has been scientifically validated in many high-impact journals.

 Not getting our newsletter?